'Desperate situation': Synthetic cannabis dealing leads to death

 While Mataio wasn't criminally liable for the death, Bourke said he had taken a risk by distributing the drugs.

-He said the offending was premeditated and was of a commercial nature on the basis that Mataio was gaining financial benefits.
+The offending was premeditated and was of a commercial nature on the basis that Mataio was gaining financial benefits, he said.

 Defence lawyer Susan Hughes QC said Mataio was in a desperate situation at the time of his offending.

-He had been truck driving for the past two decades but because of health issues his employment ended and he was on a 12-week standdown period with Work and Income.
+He had been truck driving for the past two decades but due to health issues his employment ended and he was on a 12-week standdown period with Work and Income.

 "That put Mr Mataio in a position where he was unable to meet household expenses and found himself drifting into a role of supplying artificial cannabis products."